RemiSeris/Ipi_React/README.md

 **Instruction**:

 1. Create a github account
-2. Create your branch with *git checkout -b "FirstNameLastname"*
+2. Create your branch with *git checkout -b FirstNameLastname*
 3. Add all repositorty files to your commit index *git add --all*
 4. Commit your files *git commit -m "my commit msg"*
 5. Push your commit to the remote repository *git push*